-Start with the HAPHousing HCEC
+Start with HAPHousing's HCEC

 Contact a Counselor Who Can Help

 After HCEC staff review your assessment, we will provide you with any appropriate information, referrals, and assistance.
-Within 15 days of our receipt of the Assessment Form, we will also contact you if we may be able to provide you with short-term financial assistance.
-Unfortunately, because of the large numbers of people we serve and the limited number of staff, we can only contact people we may be able to assist further.
+Within 15 days of our receipt of the Assessment Form, we will contact you if we may be able to provide you with short-term financial assistance.
+Unfortunately, because of the large number of people we serve and the limited number of staff, we can only contact people we may be able to assist further.
 If you have not been contacted within 15 days, assume that we cannot provide you with financial assistance.

 Accessing Emergency Shelter and the HomeBASE Program

-95 Liberty Street, Springfield, MA
+- 95 Liberty Street, Springfield, MA

-72-100 Front Street, Holyoke, MA
+- 72-100 Front Street, Holyoke, MA

-1 Arch Place, Suite 2A, Greenfield, MA
+- 1 Arch Place, Suite 2A, Greenfield, MA